MJ Melendez Player Props: Royals vs. Dodgers

 Dodgers Pitching Rankings

+- The 8.6 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 16th in the league.

-- The Dodgers have the 21st-ranked team ERA among all MLB pitching staffs (4.49).
+- The Dodgers' 4.50 team ERA ranks 21st across all league pitching staffs.

-- The Dodgers rank 18th in baseball in home runs allowed (96 total, 1.2 per game).
+- The Dodgers rank 18th in baseball in home runs given up (96 total, 1.2 per game).

-- Urias makes the start for the Dodgers, his 11th of the season.
-He is 5-4 with a 4.39 ERA and 53 strikeouts through 55 1/3 innings pitched.
+- Gonsolin makes the start for the Dodgers, his 12th of the season.
+He is 4-2 with a 3.30 ERA and 46 strikeouts in 57 1/3 innings pitched.

-- In his last time out on Thursday, May 18, the lefty tossed three innings against the St. Louis Cardinals, allowing six earned runs while surrendering six hits.
+- The right-hander's most recent appearance came on Sunday against the Houston Astros, when he went five innings, surrendering four earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.